ikvk/imap_tools/README.rst

 It uses this classes:

 ========  =====  ========================================== ======================================
-Class     Alias  Usage                                      Arguments
+Class     Alias  Description                                Arguments
 ========  =====  ========================================== ======================================
-AND       A      combines keys by logical "AND" condition   Search keys (see table below) | str OR        O      combines keys by logical "OR" condition    Search keys (see table below) | str NOT       N      invert the result of a logical expression  AND/OR instances | str Header    H      for search by headers                      name: str, value: str UidRange  U      for search by UID range                    start: str, end: str
+AND       A      Combine conditions by logical "AND"        Search keys (see table below) | str OR        O      Combine conditions by logical "OR"         Search keys (see table below) | str NOT       N      Invert the result of a logical expression  AND/OR instances | str Header    H      Header value for search by header key      name: str, value: str UidRange  U      UID range value for search by uid key      start: str, end: str
 ========  =====  ========================================== ======================================

 See `query examples <https://github.com/ikvk/imap_tools/blob/master/examples/search.py>`_.
 A few examples: